ridho0/mongoose-crud-1/README.md

-/customers    |POST   |Create a customer /customers/:id|DELETE |Delete a customer /customers/:id|PUT    |Update a customer with new info To Use
+/customers    |POST   |Create a customer /customers/:id|DELETE |Delete a customer /customers/:id|PUT    |Update a customer with new info
+|
+/transactions    |GET    |Get all the transactions info (admin only) /transactions/:id|GET    |Get a single transaction info /transactions    |POST   |Create a transaction /transactions/:id|DELETE |Delete a transaction /transactions/:id|PUT    |Update a transaction with new info To Use
 ```javascript
 npm install